US rejects Idaho Medicaid expansion waiver request

-BOISE, Idaho (AP) — Federal officials on Thursday rejected one of Idaho’s requests for a waiver for Medicaid expansion.
+BOISE, Idaho (AP) — Federal officials on Thursday rejected one of Idaho’s requests for a waiver for Medicaid expansion, causing Gov. Brad Little and other Republican leaders to say the federal government “pulled the rug out from under us.”

+But Little said the state is already taking steps to submit additional information to get the waiver approved.

 The U.S. Department of Health and Human Services in a letter to Idaho Department of Insurance Director Dean Cameron said the state’s application didn’t provide enough information for the department to evaluate the waiver.

-The waiver would have allowed those earning between 100% and 133% of the federal poverty level to stay on the state’s health insurance exchange, called Your Health Idaho.
+The waiver would allow those earning between 100% and 133% of the federal poverty level to stay on the state’s health insurance exchange, called Your Health Idaho.
 Backers said it would save the state millions of dollars, while those opposed said it would leave poor residents unable to pay medical bills.

 “We have determined that Idaho’s application does not meet all the requirements and is incomplete,” wrote Randy Pate, deputy administrator of the department’s Centers for Medicare and Medicaid Services.